 CwC asked: Dan, what stops you from obeying the Mosaic Code?

 If it is Old Covenant it has been nailed to the Cross by Jesus and the New Covenant has replaced it.
 The only time you would follow the Old Covenant (which doesn't apply to us, the saved, anymore) is if it is repeated in the New Covenant, or you're not Saved in Christ.
 Make sense?
 You won't find anything repeated about keeping the Sabbath in the New Covenant, for example, because Jesus is our Sabbath rest.
 So the 4th Old Commandment had been replaced.
-I hope that clears things up for you.

 I am sure you are fully aware of this but it's worth repeating for the discussion.
 We need to make a distinction between the three types of laws in the Old Testament.